In5al/LFAFL/Reports/Report_2.md

                     is_regular = False
                     break
 ```
-then we check if the grammer is a context free grammer by checking if the number of the nonterminals in the right side larger or equal to the left side
+This part of the code checks each production rule in a grammar to determine if it is a regular grammar.
+If a rule has more than two symbols or if both symbols are of the same type (either all uppercase or all lowercase), the grammar is marked as not regular.
+The code sets a flag to indicate whether the grammar is regular or not based on these checks.
 ```
         for production in grammar[nonterminal]:
             if len(production) < len(nonterminal) or len(nonterminal) < 2: